MarcBickel/project_gobigorgohome/docs/index.md

 The formula below to crystallised the link between the datasets.
 We computed a similarity score for each product, based on word occurrences.
 This allowed us to assign a grade to instacart items.

+## Instacart nutri-scores

+After computing how much every instacart item belongs to each nutrition grade, we looked to which grade it belonged the most (i.e. in which grade does it have the maximum nutrition score).

 <img src="img/equation.png">

 Is there a general tendency discernable amongst orders ?
 Below is the plot of the items per grade found in each dataset.

-*plot nombre d'items dans chaque nutri grade (plot avec des petites barres horizontales?)*
 <iframe id="igraph" scrolling="no" style="position:relative; border:none;" seamless="seamless" src="https://marcbickel.github.io/project_gobigorgohome/html/items_per_grade.html" height="550px" width="100%"></iframe>

-## Weighted score
+### Weighted score

-We will also introduce the _Weighted score_, that allows us to have a common scale to compare all the products' healthiness.
+We also introduced the _Weighted score_, that allows us to have a common scale to compare all the products' healthiness.
 We assign the following values:

 - -2 to E
 - -1 to D